apache/trafficcontrol/docs/source/admin/traffic_router.rst

 What you need:

 #.
 Edge caches deployed in "deep" locations and registered in Traffic Ops
 #.
-A Deep Coverage Zone File (DCZF) mapping these deep cache hostnames to specific network prefixes (see :ref:`rl-deep-czf` for details)
+A Deep Coverage Zone File (DCZF) mapping these deep cache hostnames to specific network prefixes (see :ref:`deep-czf` for details)
 #.
-Deep caching parameters in the Traffic Router Profile (see :ref:`rl-ccr-profile` for details):
+Deep caching parameters in the Traffic Router Profile (see :ref:`ccr-profile` for details):

    * ``deepcoveragezone.polling.interval``
    * ``deepcoveragezone.polling.url``